lyfeyvutha/transcribe-kh-bot/README.md

-# TranscribeKH Bot
+# Transcribe KH Bot

-TranscribeKH Bot is an advanced Telegram bot that transcribes voice messages, translates them to Khmer, and generates Khmer speech.
+Transcribe KH Bot is an advanced Telegram bot that transcribes voice messages, translates them to Khmer, and generates Khmer speech.
 It leverages state-of-the-art AI models for speech recognition, translation, and text-to-speech synthesis.

 ## Quick Start
-Start using TranscribeKH Bot immediately by clicking this link: https://telegram.me/transcribe_kh_bot
+Start using Transcribe KH Bot immediately by clicking this link: https://telegram.me/transcribe_kh_bot

 ## Features